ithauront/fast-feet-nest/README.md

 This approach does not rely on automated scripts or complex scheduling functionalities that would require the application to be continuously operational, simplifying maintenance and system operation.

-### Future Enhancements

-Should the application scale and operational complexities increase, there is potential to implement periodic automated notifications.
-Such enhancements would involve setting up scheduled tasks to automatically alert administrators of PackageItems that have been unassigned for an extended period.
-I chose not to implement this functionality at this stage to maintain system simplicity and avoid the overhead associated with continuous operation requirements.
-However, this feature could be revisited and implemented as part of future upgrades to meet growing administrative needs.

-## Password Reset Flow
+### 🔐 Password Reset Flow

 The project adheres to a business rule stating that only Admins can change passwords.
 However, I have enhanced this functionality to enable users to change their own passwords using a token received by email.
 This secure password reset flow is structured into two main parts: the domain layer, which handles the initial request and token generation, and the infrastructure layer, which manages token validation and password updating.

 This modification significantly increases security by ensuring that only the user knows their password.
 Admins no longer have access to user passwords.
 Consequently, the original rule that only Admins can change passwords has been improved to allow each user to manage their own password changes.
 Here is how the process is outlined:

-### Domain Layer
+#### 🔑 Domain Layer

    1.**Request Password Change Use Case (RequestPasswordChangeUseCase)**:
-      -This use case is triggered when a user initiates a password reset request.
+       - This use case is triggered when a user initiates a password reset request.
 It verifies the user's identity based on the provided email and, if valid, generates a unique access token.
-      - This token, along with the user's email, is then encapsulated in a RequestPasswordChangeEvent, which is dispatched to signal that the user has requested a password change.
+       This token, along with the user's email, is then encapsulated in a RequestPasswordChangeEvent, which is dispatched to signal that the user has requested a password change.

    2.**Send Password Reset Email (Subscriber: OnRequestPasswordChange)**:
-      -Upon catching the RequestPasswordChangeEvent, this subscriber constructs and sends an email to the user.
+      - Upon catching the RequestPasswordChangeEvent, this subscriber constructs and sends an email to the user.
 The email contains a link with the unique access token embedded as a query parameter.
-      - The link points to an imaginary URL (currently set to https://fast-feet/frontend/password_reset for testing purposes) where the user can complete the password reset process.
+      The link points to an imaginary URL (currently set to https://fast-feet/frontend/password_reset for testing purposes) where the user can complete the password reset process.

-### Infrastructure Layer
+#### 🔑 Infrastructure Layer

    1.**Password Reset Endpoint**:
       - A dedicated endpoint handles incoming password reset requests.
 This endpoint extracts the access token from the headers and validates it.
 (The imaginary front end would need to retrieve the token from the parameters of the request password change part of this flow and pass it to this endpoint via headers.)

    2.**Reset Password Use Case (ResetPasswordUseCase)**:
       -Once the new password and token are submitted, this use case is responsible for validating the token, ensuring it hasn't expired, and matches the user's session.
-      -If all validations pass, the user's password is updated in the database, and the token is invalidated to prevent reuse.
+      If all validations pass, the user's password is updated in the database, and the token is invalidated to prevent reuse.

-## Unnecessary Database Consultation
+### 🧠 Optimization Choices

 In certain scenarios, I opted against performing database consultations that could be considered standard, such as verifying the current status of a package item before updating it.
 Typically, such a check would confirm whether the status is indeed the valid previous state or differs from the new state being applied.